 Airman William H. Pack, son of Mr. and Mrs. Walter J. Pack of Clemmons, was assigned to Keesler AFB Mississippi after completing Air Force basic training.

-Navy Seamon Keith Boyles, son of Mr. and Mrs. Harley G. Boyles of Clemmons, graduated from recruit training at the Naval Training Center in Orlando.
+Navy Seaman Keith Boyles, son of Mr. and Mrs. Harley G. Boyles of Clemmons, graduated from recruit training at the Naval Training Center in Orlando.

 Cub Scout Pack 712 went to the Greensboro Friendship Airport to be on hand to greet President and Mrs. Nixon.
-Cubs that made the trip were: Michael Saylor, Scott Gross, Larry Eubanks, Lee Jessup, Jeff Phillips, Stan Becton, Carlton Miller, Eric Tutterow, Roger Myers, Brian Moretz, Greg Phillips, James Cranford, Joey Hughes, Bill Lakey, Kris Koontz, Robbie Griffith, Paul Bodford, Mack Coffey, Scott Sechular and Todd Manning.
+Cub Scouts that made the trip were Michael Saylor, Scott Gross, Larry Eubanks, Lee Jessup, Jeff Phillips, Stan Becton, Carlton Miller, Eric Tutterow, Roger Myers, Brian Moretz, Greg Phillips, James Cranford, Joey Hughes, Bill Lakey, Kris Koontz, Robbie Griffith, Paul Bodford, Mack Coffey, Scott Sechular and Todd Manning.